-A few weeks ago we had a lovely little discussion on the blog about organic cheddar bunnies.
-So after making my feelings clear about those crackers, what better thing to do than offer an alternative?
-After that discussion a few people sent me a link to homemade “goldfish” crackers.
-I tried the recipe (with several modifications) and while the outcome tasted good the process of rolling out the dough took some time and made a huge mess.
+A few readers have shared a homemade “goldfish” crackers recipe with me.
+I decided to try the recipe (with several modifications) and while the outcome tasted good the process of rolling out the dough took some time and made a huge mess.
 As a busy mom I am a big fan of shortcuts so the goldfish recipe inspired me to come up with these easy cheesy crackers.
 Making your own “crackers” from scratch sounds like such a daunting task, but trust me…this recipe is ridiculously easy!

 Of course if you make this “easy” version you end up with round crackers as opposed to fun little shapes, but the last time I checked my daughters didn’t discriminate against a circle.
 They were too busy gobbling up these crackers and asking for more to even think about what shape they were eating.
 And these are by no means just for kids.
 There are so many ways to get creative, which would surely impress any adult as well.
 Before baking experiment with adding some of these spices to the dough: black and red pepper, fresh or dried rosemary, diced olives, or jalapeños.
 Or instead of mixing in herbs and spices, just top off the baked cheese crackers with something fun like pesto and grape tomatoes (just like we did for our dinner club last year).
 No matter what you end up doing have fun with it and enjoy!

 - 5 tablespoons cold butter, cut into tablespoon size chunks